Dmitri-Sintsov/django-deno/README.rst

     DENO_RELOAD = False
     DENO_CHECK_LOCK_FILE = True

-* Optionally override the vendor dir in the repository and make the commit.
+* Optionally override the vendor dir in the repository and make the commit when necessary.

 Bundles
 -------
-Creation of `rollup.js`_ bundles has two steps, first one is defining of `Entry points`_, second is to define `Chunks`_.
-These are specified in Django project settings.
+Creation of `rollup.js`_ bundles has two steps, first one is the definition of `Entry points`_, second is the definition of `Chunks`_.
+Both are specified in Django project ``settings.py``.

 Entry points
 ~~~~~~~~~~~~
-At the first step, one has to specify Javascript entry points with `DENO_ROLLUP_ENTRY_POINTS`_ setting, for example in
+At the first step, one has to specify Javascript entry points with `DENO_ROLLUP_ENTRY_POINTS`_ setting, for example
 `djk-sample settings`_::

     DENO_ROLLUP_ENTRY_POINTS = [